jakemcc/jakemccrary.com/source/_posts/2015-11-08-sql-aggregate-a-set-of-values-together.markdown

  SQL Post     | postgres
 ```

-With a small enough dataset the above isn't difficult to read but it
+With a small enough data set the above isn't difficult to read but it
 becomes eventually becomes cumbersome.
 What you really want to read is
 a single line per blog post.
 You can get this using `array_agg`.